tbrunsch/Zenodot/README.md

 Zenodot provides a way to specify additional parsers that will be used for parsing expressions.
 This allows users to extend the Java syntax that is supported by the basic Zenodot parser.
 In this section we briefly describe how to do so:

 1. You have to use an existing additional parser or write your own parser that extends `dd.kms.zenodot.framework.parsers.AbstractParser`.
-2. Create an instance of `AdditionalParserSettings` that references, among others, the class and specific settings of that parser.
+2. Create an implementation of `AdditionalParserSettings` that references, among others, the class and specific settings of that parser.
+3. Create an extension class with a method `configure(ParserSettingsBuilder)`.
+In this method you have to do the following:
+   1. Create an instance `additionalParserSettings` of your `AdditionalParserSettings` implementation.
-3. Register this instance via `ParserSettingsBuilder.additionalParserSettings()`.
+   2. Create a `ParserExtension` instance via `ParserExtensionBuilder.create().addParser(additionalParserSettings).build()`.
+   3. Call `ParserSettingsBuilder.setParserExtension()` with the name of your extension and the `ParserExtension` instance.

 While the Zenodot API has been kept stable as possible over time, the framework for writing parsers has been considered an internal part of Zenodot until recently.
 Although many thoughts went into that framework - after all, we had to write quite some parsers with that framework -, it is far from perfect and, hence, more likely to be subject to change.
 Currently, we consider it more a framework for providing our own additional parsers that are not meant to be part of the basic Zenodot parser, but that could additionally be loaded by users.
 As of now, we discourage you to write your own parsers with that framework.